 Now onto the tricky part, how to judge the wines.
 There’s three main points to take into consideration.

-Appearance: Take a look at your glass.
+1. Appearance: Take a look at your glass.
 Go ahead and hold it up to the light, Check out its colour, clarity and depth.

-Nose: Swirl the wine around in your glass, but not too vigorously, you know.
+2. Nose: Swirl the wine around in your glass, but not too vigorously, you know.
 The exception to this is if you’re tasting sparkling wine.
 You don’t want to blow the bubbles off or else it’ll quickly go flat.
 Next, take a big whiff and consider the scent.
 Is it intense or weak?
 Can you pick up any fruit characteristics?

-Palate: Now comes the best part – tasting.
+3. Palate: Now comes the best part – tasting.
 You don’t have to get all, “I’m picking up hints of tobacco,” just close your eyes, and think about what you’re tasting.
 Is it sweet?
 Boozy?
 Slightly acidic?
 Do you notice any fruits or earthy tones?